koopjs/koop-app-example/README.md

 # Koop Sample App

-A sample [koop](https://github.com/esri/koop) express application with some common [koop providers](https://github.com/Esri/koop/wiki/Koop-Providers-(an-ecosystem)).
+A sample [Koop](https://github.com/esri/koop) express application with some common [koop providers](https://github.com/koopjs/koopjs.github.io/blob/master/doc/providers.md).

-This app makes it easy to get started running your own instance of koop.
-It's also useful for trying out koop's functionality, trying new koop providers, and testing deployments.
+This app makes it easy to get started running your own instance of Koop.
+It's also useful for trying out Koop's functionality, trying new Koop Providers, and testing deployments.

-If you're new to [node](https://nodejs.org/) development, you can find more information about setting up a development environment [here](docs/SET_UP.md).
+If you're new to [Node.js](https://nodejs.org/) development, you can read more about setting up a development environment [here](https://github.com/koopjs/koopjs.github.io/blob/master/doc/setup.md).

 ## Instructions